aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg.drawing/itruetypefont/get_descent/_index.md

 ## get_descent {#float}

-Gets the descent of the font at the specified font size.
+Gets the descent of the font in points using the specified font size.

 ### Returns